-Home to over 100 acres of formal gardens, green space and walking paths, Elizabeth Park is open year-round, dawn to dusk, and is free to the public.
+With over 100 acres of formal gardens, green space and walking paths, Elizabeth Park is open year-round, dawn to dusk, and free to the public.
 The 11,000-plus flowers of the Robert A. Prill Tulip Garden bloom in early spring.
+Dog-friendly.

 Bartlett Arboretum & Gardens – Stamford

 Open daily from dawn to dusk, visitors will find a dozen gardens and miles of trails here.
 Bartlett has a list of online events, classes and lectures that nature-lovers of all ages can take advantage of, plus a concert series on select Sundays through the summer.
 Mid-May through mid-September, Master Gardeners from the University of Connecticut offer a free plant clinic on site to help solve your garden issues.
 Parking and admission are free.
 Dog- friendly.

 New Canaan Nature Center – New Canaan

 This nature center’s 40 acres feature trails, an outdoor birds of prey exhibit, a variety of gardens and a greenhouse.
 Bring the kids and explore the boxwood maze in the Children’s Play Garden, plus animal exhibits, local art, crafts on Wednesdays and more at the visitor center.
 Free to the public and dog-friendly.